nasa/cumulus-orca/website/docs/developer/contributing/documentation/documentation-tasks.md

 ---
 id: contrib-documentation-tasks
-title: Creating ORCA Task Documentation
+title: Task Documentation
 desc: Provides basic information on creating documentation for ORCA tasks.
 ---

+Task documentation is created as part of the build process.
+Information on task templates and building task documentation is TBD.